pudly/schmopera-hugo/content/articles/the-global-pandemic-strikes-the-metropolitan-opera.md

 The Met visited Brooklyn last November for an event celebrating the production of Philip Glass’s _Akhnaten_.
 The Brooklyn Museum, which houses one of the world’s great collections of Egyptian art, teamed with the company to present a newly created performance piece based on the opera in the museum’s Beaux Art Court.
 Met singers Anthony Roth Costanzo who sang the title role and Zachary James singing Amenhotep III joined the Brooklyn Youth Chorus, the Mannes School of Music Orchestra and the Gandini Juggling troupe led by _Akhnaten_ choreographer Sean Gandini in this extraordinary community event.

+> New York is pulsating with opera in various shapes and sizes from companies small and refreshingly, smaller yet.
+They don’t need to be steam-rolled by a gigantic institution.

 One of the oldest and most successful of the Met’s outreach programs is the Metropolitan Opera Guild.
 It was founded in 1935 when the Met was 50 years old by philanthropist Eleanor Robson Belmont, a Met board member.
 Her aim was to democratize opera by seeking support form the general public and to initiate education programs.
 The Guild’s activities remain unparalleled in the performing arts.
 Rather than attempting to summarize all that the organization does I refer readers to [its website](https://www.metguild.org/index.aspx).
 Perhaps the Guild can play a role in helping to mitigate the financial impact of the health crisis or at least in the remuneration of the singers.
 Has the Guild been asked?

 The news on commissions verges on the historic.
 A full scale opera by Mazzoli drawn from George Saunders’s otherworldly novel _Lincoln in the Bardo_ is underway.
 The Met will also stage Jeanine Tesori’s opera _Grounded_ based on the George Brant play about a female fighter pilot who is sidelined by pregnancy and turns to drone warfare.
 These commissions, unique unto themselves, are major events since the Met has performed only two operas by women in its entire history, Ethel M. Smyth’s _Der Wald_ in 1903 and the exquisite _L’Amour de Loin_ by Kaija Saariaho in 2016.
 The company is in talks with Mason Bates to compose an opera based on the Michael Chabon novel _The Amazing Adventures of Kavalier & Clay_.
 There is a pattern developing here when you include Nicho Muhly’s two recent Met commissions, _Two Boys_ and _Marnie_.
 It has taken some time but the Met champions young American composers.